Manifaust/k8s-study-group/04_docker.md

 $ docker build -t my-go-app .
 ```

 `my-go-app` is the name we want for the image, and the `.` at the end means use the `Dockerfile` that's found in the current directory.
+The `-t` option specifies the name, and optionally a tag in the 'name:tag' format, or the image.

 Use `docker image list` to see some information about your newly built image.
 For example: